Crimes against humanity: Rape and sexual violence

 In 2008, the U.N.
 Security Council adopted resolution 1820, which noted that "rape and other forms of sexual violence can constitute war crimes, crimes against humanity or a constitutive act with respect to genocide".

-On 14 April 2021, the Special Jurisdiction for Peace "accredited five LGBTI persons as victims of the Colombian armed conflict and resolved that their gender-based persecution might have amounted to a crime against humanity".

 Legal status of crimes against humanity in international law

 Unlike genocide and war crimes, which have been widely recognized and prohibited in international criminal law since the establishment of the Nuremberg principles, there has never been a comprehensive convention on crimes against humanity, even though such crimes are continuously perpetrated worldwide in numerous conflicts and crises.
 There are eleven international texts defining crimes against humanity, but they all differ slightly as to their definition of that crime and its legal elements.
 In 2008, the Crimes Against Humanity Initiative was launched to address this gap in international law.

 On July 30, 2013, the United Nations International Law Commission voted to include the topic of crimes against humanity in its long-term program of work.
 In July 2014, the Commission moved this topic to its active programme of work based largely on a report submitted by Sean D. Murphy (the Special Rapporteur for Crimes Against Humanity).

-There is some debate on the status of crimes against humanity under customary international law is.
+There is some debate on the status of crimes against humanity under customary international law.
 M. Cherif Bassiouni argues that crimes against humanity are part of jus cogens and as such constitute a non-derogable rule of international law.